Skip to content

 }

-Here, we separated levels of abstraction, so the implementation details of each clause don’t distract us from the high-level condition.
+In the code above, we separated levels of abstraction, so the implementation details of each clause don’t distract us from the high-level condition.
 Now, the structure of the condition is clear.

 However, I wouldn’t go further and extract each clause into its own function unless they are reused.